 There's something else you can put on the floor when you don't have enough wall space.
 Sculptures you're used to seeing in museums also work in a house.
 This one was tucked under the stairs in this year's New American Home.

 We're used to bold colors in furniture, like the orange chairs above.
 We're surprised still, to see home features like appliances, cabinets and even sinks and faucets, providing an explosion of color in our houses.
-Just remember that you'll need to live with these bold features for a number of years given the sizeable cost to purchase them, so starting out with a bold backsplash or faucet might be a good strategy.

 Love the look of painted cabinets, and it's now okay to mix and match so you can start with some cabinets green and paint the rest once you're comfortable with your color choice.